D2-Insight/D2_Calculation_API/README.md

 Python:
   * A `.pyi` is included which contains the methods and class available in the py module
-  * Unlike java pybindings use diff sub modules for different types of actions
+  * Unlike javascript, pybindings use different sub modules to sort functions better

 JavaScript:
   * fml